fa-fifi/keycloak_wrapper/README.md

 }
 ```

-Next, create a button somewhere in your login screen and use the following method to initiate the login process:
+Then create a button somewhere in your login screen and use the following method to initiate the login process:

 ```dart
 Future<void> login() async {